-Exposure - Controls the scene exposure.
-Smaller values create a dark scene, while higher values create a bright scene.
+Exposure - Controls the scene's exposure.
+Smaller values darken a scene, while higher values brighten the scene.
 Exposure has no effect on any of the render layer passes.

-Vignetting - Adjusting this parameter increases the amount of darkening in the corners of the render.
-Used sparingly, it can increase the render's realism.
+Vignetting - Increases the amount of darkening in the corners of the render.
+Moderate use can increase the render's realism.
 Vignetting is not applied to any of the beauty passes except the main pass.

-Saturation - Adjusts the amount of color saturation in the render.
+Saturation - Adjusts the amount of color saturation for the render.

-Disable Partial Alpha - Makes pixels that are semi-transparent (Alpha > 0) into fully opaque pixels.
+Disable Partial Alpha - Makes partially-transparent pixels (Alpha value is less than 0) fully opaque.

 Dithering - Adds random noise, which removes banding in very clean images.

-Minimum Display Samples - The minimum amount of samples calculated before the image displays.
-This feature can reduce noise when navigating, and is useful for real-time walkthroughs.
+Minimum Display Samples - The minimum amount of samples that Octane calculates before displaying the image.
+This feature can reduce the noise when navigating, and is useful for real-time walkthroughs.
 When using multiple GPUs, we recommend setting this value as a multiple of the number of available GPUs for rendering.
-If you’re rendering with four GPUs, set this value to 4 or 8.
+For example, iff you’re rendering with four GPUs, set this value to 4 or 8.

-Maximum Image Interval - Maximum interval between image operations in seconds.
+Maximum Tonemap Interval - The maximum interval between tonemaps, in seconds.